Health Benefits of Jackfruit

 Flavonoids.
 These antioxidants fight cancer, boost your heart health, and keep your brain healthy as you age.

 Lignans.
 These antioxidants help lower your risk for heart disease, breast cancer, and osteoporosis.
-They might also help relieve symptoms of menopause.
+They might also help ease menopause symptoms.

 The nutrients in jackfruit may help lower your risk for some health issues, including:

 Inflammation.
-Inflammation can be hard to see, but it has big impacts on your health.
-Too much inflammation raises your risk for chronic diseases like diabetes and cancer.
+Inflammation can be hard to see but has a big impact on your health.
+Too much inflammation raises your risk for chronic diseases such as diabetes and cancer.
 Luckily, the vitamin C and antioxidants in jackfruit can help fight inflammation.

 Constipation.
 Jackfruit is a good source of fiber, so it can keep your bowel movements regular.